Mathematical Methods of Theoretical Physics: Conventions and basic definitions

-Vector spaces are merely structures allowing the sum (addition) of objects called ``vectors,'' and multiplication of these objects by scalars; thereby remaining in this structure.
-That is, for instance, the ``coherent superposition'' ${\bf a} + {\bf b}\equiv \vert {\bf a} + {\bf b} \rangle $ of two vectors ${\bf a} \equiv \vert {\bf a} \rangle $ and ${\bf b} \equiv \vert {\bf b} \rangle $ can be guaranteed to be a vector.
-At this stage, little can be said about the length or relative direction or orientation of these ``vectors.''
+Vector spaces are structures or sets allowing the summation (addition, ``coherent superposition'') of objects called ``vectors,'' and the multiplication of these objects by scalars -- thereby remaining in these structures or sets, and hence satisfying a closure property.
+That is, for instance, the ``coherent superposition'' ${\bf a} + {\bf b}\equiv \vert {\bf a} + {\bf b} \rangle $ of two vectors ${\bf a} \equiv \vert {\bf a} \rangle $ and ${\bf b} \equiv \vert {\bf b} \rangle $ can be guaranteed to be a vector. \sidenote{In order to define {\em length}, we have to engage an additional structure, namely the {\em norm} $\| {\bf a} \|$ of a vector ${\bf a}$.
+And in order to define relative {\em direction} and {\em orientation}, and, in particular, {\em orthogonality} and {\em collinearity} we have to define the {\em scalar product} $\langle {\bf a} \vert {\bf b} \rangle$ of two vectors ${\bf a}$ and ${\bf b}$. } At this stage, little can be said about the length or relative direction or orientation of these ``vectors.''
 Algebraically, ``vectors'' are elements of vector spaces.
-Geometrically a vector may be interpreted as ``a quantity which is usefully represented by an arrow'' \cite{Weinreich}. \marginnote{In order to define {\em length}, we have to engage an additional structure, namely the {\em norm} $\| {\bf a} \|$ of a vector ${\bf a}$.
-And in order to define relative {\em direction} and {\em orientation}, and, in particular, {\em orthogonality} and {\em collinearity} we have to define the {\em scalar product} $\langle {\bf a} \vert {\bf b} \rangle$ of two vectors ${\bf a}$ and ${\bf b}$. }
+Geometrically a vector may be interpreted as ``a quantity which is usefully represented by an arrow''.\cite{Weinreich}